dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 You can combine these levels to customize the output.
 The maximum value is `31`, which enables all message types.

 **NOTE** To ensure sufficient storage for vmcore dumps, it's **recommended** that storage space be at least equal to the total RAM on the server.
 While predicting vmcore size with 100% accuracy isn't possible, analyzing over 1500 vmcores from various Red Hat Enterprise Linux versions showed that using the default dump_level setting of `-d 31` typically results in vmcores under 10% of RAM.

-## Kdump Procedure Overview

-1. The normal kernel is booted with `crashkernel=<value>` as a kernel option, reserving some memory for the `kdump` kernel.
-The memory reserved by the crashkernel parameter is not available to the normal kernel during regular operation.
-It is reserved for later use by the `kdump` kernel

-2. The system panics

-3. The `kdump` kernel is booted using kexec, it used the memory area that was reserved w/ the `crashkernel` parameter

-4. The normal kernel's memory is captured into a `vmcore`

 ## Controlling which events trigger a Kernel Panic